 Sub-phase Scope Status Prison Point/Cottage Farm Facilities Diesel Engine Upgrades/Pump and Gearbox Rebuilds ESDC and Construction Refurbishment of the Prison Point CSO Gearboxes and pumps based on an inspection report performed in May 2010.
 It is critical during major wet-weather events to have all four pumps operational to provide maximum station capacity and provide redundancy at this critical CSO facility.
 Also, MWRA non-emergency generator upgrades required by EPA National Emissions Standards for Hazardous Air Pollutants (NESHAP) regulations for Prison Point and Cottage Farm CSO facilities.
 Completed Section 156 Design/Build Rehabilitation of sewer Section 156 and a portion of adjacent Sections 17 and 19, and associated structures/manholes located between Air Force Road and the Malden River in the City of Everett.
 The sewer is a 120-year old, 61-inch by 56-inch rounded horseshoe brick sewer, which conveys flows of up to 40 million gallons per day from Wakefield, Stoneham, Woburn, Winchester, and parts of Medford.
 The sewer is 1,800 feet long of which 125 feet was repaired in 2001.
 The design/build contract, including Cured-in-Place lining was completed.
 Completed Study and Rehabilitation of Sections 186, 4, 5, and 6 Design CA/RI and Construction Emergency removal of delaminated plastic liner from Section 186 was performed in June 2011.
 Rehabilitation projects in 1991 and 1997 lined Sections 4, 5, and 6 with silica/shotcrete covered with epoxy.
 Project will include a manual inspection to identify rehabilitation needs, feasibility, and scope.
 Followed by design and construction of rehabilitation/repairs.
 Active Prison Point Piping Rehabilitation As a recommendation of the Prison Point/Cottage Farm CSO Preliminary Design/Study, this project will repair weak spots, replace pipe saddle supports, and install an erosion/corrosion liner in the discharge piping.
-Active DeLauri Pump Station Screens & Security This project replaces the existing catenary bar screens, sluice gates, and pump valves, and installs security upgrades.
-Design being done in-house with the and security reviewed by outside consultant.
+Completed DeLauri Pump Station Screens & Security This project replaces the existing catenary bar screens and will install security upgrades.
+Design was developed in-house with the security improvements reviewed by an outside consultant.
 The security improvements include motion detectors, door switches, small security items in the main building and emergency generator room.
 This includes work associated with bringing signals underground into underground conduit to run sensor lines for SCADA.
-Future Quincy/Hingham Pump Station Fuel Storage Upgrades Construction Project to improve diesel fuel storage capacity at Quincy and Hingham pump stations.
+The Construction contract was awarded in January 2018.
+Active Quincy/Hingham Pump Station Fuel Storage Upgrades Construction Project to improve diesel fuel storage capacity at Quincy and Hingham pump stations.
 Hingham's underground tank failed and will be replaced with an above ground tank.
 Quincy tank storage to be increased from 1 day to 5 days of storage with the addition of an above ground tank.
-Future Fuel Oil Tank Replacements at Various Facilities Design CA/RI and Construction Fuel and tank replacement at all facilities (water and wastewater) to avoid tank failures.
+Active Fuel Oil Tank Replacements at Various Facilities Design CA/RI and Construction Fuel and tank replacement at all facilities (water and wastewater) to avoid tank failures.
 Priorities in the following order are (1) single wall tanks in vaults, (2) double wall steel tanks approx. 20 years old, (3) double wall fiberglass tanks over 25 years old, and (4) double wall fiberglass tanks 20-25 years old.
 Vehicle fuel dispensing systems to be replaced at all vehicle fueling facilities.
 Future

 Sub-phase Scope Status Wiggins Terminal Pump Station Replacement Design CA/RI and Construction The Wiggins Terminal Pump Station services a small seasonal flow from Castle Island and Conley Terminal.
 The Station is in need of rehabilitation and updating of remote operational control.
 The facility is located within Conley Terminal and requires MassPort security clearance to access.
-Future
+Active

-Total Budget Payments thru FY16 Remaining Balance FY17 FY18 FY14-18 FY19-23 Beyond FY23 \$393,657 \$38,670 \$354,987 \$18,986 \$42,901 \$83,304 \$196,659 \$96,442
+Total Budget Payments thru FY17 Remaining Balance FY18 FY14-18 FY19 FY19-23 Beyond FY23 \$463,145 \$57,766 \$405,379 \$43,039 \$83,552 \$83,304 \$155,844 206,496